TKS (spacecraft): TKS-4 (Kosmos 1686)

 TKS-4 was launched uncrewed as Kosmos 1686 on 27 September 1985.
-The landing systems, ECS, seats, and crewed controls were removed from the VA spacecraft, and instead other payload was installed: a high-resolution photo apparatus, an infrared telescope and the Ozon spectrometer.
-The TKS successfully docked with Salyut 7.
+The VA capsule was stripped of its landing systems, environmental controls, seats, and crew interfaces, and outfitted instead with scientific payloads including a high-resolution camera, an infrared telescope and the Ozon spectrometer.
+It successfully docked with Salyut 7.

-The "military" long-duration crew Salyut 7 EO-4, consisting of Viktor Savinykh, Alexander Volkov and the commander Vladimir Vasyutin, had crewed Salyut 7 that month to conduct experiments with TKS-4.
-Commander Vasyutin fell ill soon after arriving at the station.
+The "military" long-duration crew Salyut 7 EO-4—commander Vladimir Vasyutin, Viktor Savinykh, and Alexander Volkov—arrived the same month to conduct experiments with the equipment installed on TKS-4.
+Vasyutin soon became ill, forcing an early return to Earth on 21 November 1985 after just two months in orbit, cutting short the TKS program’s planned work.

-Originally scheduled to have a six-month stay aboard Salyut 7, Vasyutin's illness forced the crew to make an emergency return to Earth on 21 November 1985, preventing the crew from finishing the TKS experiments.

 The crew of Soyuz T-15 returned to Salyut 7 in May 1986, to conclude some of the experiments and ferry equipment to the then new Mir space station.

-Salyut 7 was moved to a higher orbit after that mission, while awaiting another "TKS" crew – there were even plans to return using the Buran shuttle.
-Such flights never materialized before Salyut 7 and Kosmos 1686 deorbited on 7 February 1991, burning up together over Argentina.
+Salyut 7 was reboosted to a higher orbit after that mission in anticipation of further TKS flights, and the Buran shuttle.
+These never materialized, and Salyut 7 and Kosmos 1686 reentered together on 7 February 1991, burning up over Argentina.

 Further usage

-The TKS design, which has never been flown crewed, has gone on to provide the basic structure for several later space-station components, such as: